This proposal (along with its smaller sister records proposal) covers a

 value in the pattern:

-are references to constants and the pattern checks to see if
+Here, a and b are references to constants and the pattern checks to see if

 the value being switched on is equivalent to a list containing those two